Posted: September 7, 2022

-Residents and staff at Clermont Park, an active adult community in Denver’s University Hills neighborhood, have a lot to be thankful for this holiday season.
-One key reason includes a major remodel of the community’s entryway and dining area, just completed this winter.
+Residents and staff at Clermont Park, an active adult community in Denver’s University Hills neighborhood are enjoying a recently-completed, major remodel of the community’s entryway and dining area.

 “To me, this space represents happiness.
 It gives us a chance to enjoy being out and about in beautiful surroundings with people who we care about,” said resident Diane Stanbro.

 Once called the marketplace, the beautifully renovated dining area has been renamed ‘the Pines Café’ by Clermont Park residents, which was actually Stanbro’s suggestion.
 “We’re a Colorado community that embraces Colorado’s active lifestyle, so I felt the name Pines Café represented what we’re about,” Stanbro explained.